re-data/re-data/docs/docs/getting_started/toy_shop/generate_ui.md

 Tables view lets you investigate any table easily.
 Check out for anomalies, metrics, tests related to it.

-In the next setup, let's see how we can notify ourselves about problems in the data
+In the next section, let's see how we can notify ourselves about problems in the data